Complex Regional Pain Syndrome Symptoms

 Complex Regional Pain Syndrome (CRPS) is a rare, chronic and usually progressive condition.
 The condition is characterised by tremendous pain in a particular region of the body (starting from one of the 4 extremities).
 Complex Regional Pain Syndrome usually affects limbs like the arms, legs, hands or feet after one has experienced a trauma in these areas.

 Complex Regional Pain Syndrome is categorised into two types, Complex Regional Pain Syndrome Type 1 and Complex Regional Pain Syndrome Type 2.
-Complex Regional Pain Syndrome Type 1 was previously known as Reflex Sympathetic Dystrophy Syndrome which affects individuals without confirmed nerve injury but usually from an initiating noxious occurrence or injury such as a sprain or a fracture.
+Complex Regional Pain Syndrome Type 1 was previously known as Reflex Sympathetic Dystrophy syndrome (RSD) which affects individuals without confirmed nerve injury but usually from an initiating noxious occurrence or injury such as a sprain or a fracture.
 The patients are more likely to feel aching and burning in the legs and arms resulting in swelling.